Activities at Camp

 Art

-Our art program is run by a professional artist, Cathy Vass, who loves inspiring creativity in our campers.
 Art time allows the campers to have an opportunity to express themselves in an appropriate way.
 It also allows the campers to appreciate art and to take risks with their own creativity.
-Cathy is encouraging, reinforcing, and designs art projects that allow for camper creativity and even teamwork!
+Our counselors encourage, and design art projects that allow for camper creativity and even teamwork.
+Each season, our campers thoroughly enjoy their art time, and create amazing pieces that they are proud to take home.

 Swimming